fig2code/fig2code/README.md

 This adds `largeFile.rda` to the SHA256 cache, so it can be automatically found when needed to re-run a figure.

+## Handling of data files

+Scripts might output data files such as CSV or RData files.
+These files are not useful when embedded into HTML, so for these, the provenance information is stored in the central cache repository.
+Each output is identified with its path and SHA256, and all the files that would be normally embedded are attached to this hash.
+These attached files can themselves be hashes to avoid duplication in the repository.

+Using fig2code along the whole pipeline then enables full provenance, from the initial raw files to the final figure.

 ## Configuration